acm-uiuc/til/_til/rails/using-delayed-job-with-rails-4.2.md

+---
-# Using Delayed::Job with Rails 4.2
+title: Using Delayed::Job with Rails 4.2
+category: rails
+---

 [Delayed::Job][dj] is a reliable way to manage tasks which need to be run asynchronously, like processing large files or sending emails.
 Prior to Rails